-EditPad's custom pointers may not work in all situations.
-E.g. some remote desktop software cannot handle them.
+EditPad’s custom pointers may not work in all situations.
+Some remote desktop software, for example, cannot handle them.
 The mouse pointer may either be incorrectly displayed, or simply be invisible.
-In that case, simply select one of the standard pointers, which will always work.
+In that case, simply select one of the standard pointers, which always work.

 By default, pressing the Home key moves the text cursor to the very start of the line it is on.
 This is how the Home key works traditionally.
 In some modern editors, pressing the Home key moves it to the left of the first non-whitespace character of the line it is on.
 Pressing the Home key a second time moves it to the very start of the line.
 You can make the Home key work this way in EditPad Pro by turning on “Home key moves cursor to first non-whitespace character on the line”.

-When you turn on Auto Indent in the Options menu or in the editor options in the file type configuration then pressing Enter to create a new line automatically duplicates all whitespace at the start of the previous line onto the new line.
-When Auto Indent is on, there are two ways in which the Backspace key can delete this whitespace at the start of a line.
-If you turn on "Backspace unindents" then pressing Backspace deletes as many whitespace characters as needed to line up the cursor with the previous indentation level.
+If you turn on Keep Indent in the Options menu or in the editor options in the file type configuration then pressing Enter to create a new line automatically duplicates all whitespace at the start of the previous line onto the new line.
+When Keep Indent is on, there are two ways in which the Backspace key can delete this whitespace at the start of a line.
+If you turn on “Backspace outdents” then pressing Backspace deletes as many whitespace characters as needed to line up the cursor with the previous indentation level.
 That is the amount of spaces used to indent the first line before the line the cursor is on that has less indentation than the horizontal position of the text cursor when you press the Backspace key.
-So if you start with a blank file, type 3 spaces, type text, press Enter (which indents the new line by 3 spaces), type 3 more spaces, type text, press Enter (which indents the 3rd line by 6 spaces) and then press Backspace, then 3 spaces are deleted to line up the cursor with the first line's indentation.
+So if you start with a blank file, type 3 spaces, type text, press Enter (which indents the new line by 3 spaces), type 3 more spaces, type text, press Enter (which indents the 3rd line by 6 spaces) and then press Backspace, then 3 spaces are deleted to line up the cursor with the first line’s indentation.
 Pressing backspace again deletes 3 more spaces.
-If you turn off "backspace unindents", then pressing Backspace always deletes one character.
-This option has no effect when Auto Indent is off.
-Without auto indent, backspace always deletes one character.
+If you turn off “backspace outdents”, then pressing Backspace always deletes one character.
+This option has no effect when Keep Indent is off.
+In that case backspace always deletes one character.

-If you turn on "allow text cursor to be moved beyond the end of a line", you can position the text cursor after the last character of the line.
-If you press the right arrow key when the cursor is at the end of the line, it will move one position to the right.
-If you click with the mouse beyond the end of the line, the cursor will be placed where you clicked.
-If you start typing when the cursor is beyond the end of the line, EditPad will automatically fill up the line with spaces up to the position where you started typing.
-When you do not allow the cursor to be moved beyond the end of a line, pressing the right arrow key when the cursor is at the end of a line will move it to the start of the next line.
-When you click the mouse beyond the end of the line, the cursor will be placed after the last character on the line.
+If you turn on “allow text cursor to be moved beyond the end of a line”, you can position the text cursor after the last character of the line.
+If you press the right arrow key when the cursor is at the end of the line, it moves one position to the right.
+If you click with the mouse beyond the end of the line, the cursor is placed where you clicked.
+If you start typing when the cursor is beyond the end of the line, EditPad automatically fills up the line with spaces up to the position where you started typing.
+When you do not allow the cursor to be moved beyond the end of a line, pressing the right arrow key when the cursor is at the end of a line moves it to the start of the next line.
+When you click the mouse beyond the end of the line, the cursor is placed after the last character on the line.

-If you turn on "use arrow keys when the Scroll Lock key is active", then you can push the Scroll Lock key on the keyboard to scroll with the arrow keys.
-Pressing any of the arrow keys will then scroll the view instead of moving the text cursor.
-The Home and End keys will scroll to the top and the end of the file.
+If you turn on “use arrow keys when the Scroll Lock key is active”, then you can push the Scroll Lock key on the keyboard to scroll with the arrow keys.
+Pressing any of the arrow keys then scrolls the view instead of moving the text cursor.
+The Home and End keys scroll to the top and the end of the file.
 Press Scroll Lock again to restore the normal arrow key behavior.
-If this option is on, then EditPad Pro ignores the state of the Scroll Lock key.
+If this option is off then EditPad Pro ignores the state of the Scroll Lock key.

-"Keep text cursor in view while scrolling" determines what happens to the text cursor when you scroll the text.
-Normally, the text cursor will keep its position relative to the text when you scroll the text.
+“Keep text cursor in view while scrolling” determines what happens to the text cursor when you scroll the text.
+Normally, the text cursor keeps its position relative to the text when you scroll the text.
 This may cause the text cursor to be scrolled off-screen.
 Depending on your text editing habits, this may be desirable or undesirable.
-If you allow the text cursor to be scrolled off-screen, it will keep its position relative to the text.
+If you allow the text cursor to be scrolled off-screen, it keeps its position relative to the text.
 After scrolling, you can immediately continue typing at the same position.
-When you do so, the text will be scrolled automatically to make the cursor visible again.
-If you choose to keep the text cursor visible, it will be moved to the topmost or bottommost visible line when scrolling would otherwise have made it invisible.
+When you do so, the text is scrolled automatically to make the cursor visible again.
+If you choose to keep the text cursor visible, it is moved to the topmost or bottommost visible line when scrolling would otherwise have made it invisible.
 This way, you can always see exactly where the text cursor is pointing to.